-The 'Annual Midsummer HerbFest' is being presented on Sunday, July 30, 2017 from 9am - 5pm rain or shine at Waba Cottage Museum & Gardens in beautiful White Lake, Ontario
+The 'Annual TOV/HerbFest' is being presented on Sunday, July 29th from 9am - 4pm rain or shine at Waba Cottage Museum & Gardens in beautiful White Lake, Ontario

 Our goal is to generate enthusiasm for the roles that herbs play in our lives.
 Activities will include vendors, displays, demonstrations, music, craft, food kiosks and children's activities.
 Waba Cottage Museum and Gardens is a historic museum nestled in 8 acres of lovely gardens on the shores of scenic White Lake.